List of Sayonara, Zetsubou-Sensei episodes

-This article lists the episodes from the anime series Sayonara, Zetsubou-Sensei animated by Shaft and directed by Akiyuki Shinbo.
-It premiered in Japan on July 7, 2007 on TV Kanagawa and contained twelve episodes.
-There was also a preface and a "girls collection" bonus OVA.
+This anime series Sayonara, Zetsubou-Sensei animated by Shaft and directed by Akiyuki Shinbo, had three seasons.
+The first season premiered in Japan on July 7, 2007 on TV Kanagawa and contained twelve episodes.
+The first-season content was repackaged, and remade in parts, to release two Zetsubou Girls Collection DVDs in January and August 2008.

-A Zetsubou Girls Collection DVD was released on January 1, 2008.
-The DVD consists of seven parts, each featuring one of main heroines with several additions to the original TV broadcast version.
-A 20-minute summary (preface) was aired on BS11 Digital on January 4, 2008.
 The second season, Zoku, began airing on January 5, 2008.
 A set of three Goku OVAs were released, starting with the first volume on October 17, 2008 and the third in early 2009.
 The Zan season began in mid-2009 and concluded after 13 episodes and two bonus OVAs, the last of which came out in 2010.

-A special was released in January 2012.
-Though not part of any season, it still uses the same opening and ending themes as Zan.
-Each episode title is a reference to a piece of literature.
-Each episode ends with a still image drawn by one of manga artists associated with Kōji Kumeta.
+All three seasons were re-released on Blu-ray sets in 2011 (Goku episodes being bundled with the Zan season), and purchasers of all three sets were eligible to receive a bonus Blu-ray disc containing a special episode.
+Though not part of any season, it still uses the same opening and Ending themes as Zan.
+Nozomi Entertainment released English-subtitled Blu-ray sets of the first season in 2022, and the second season (including the Goku episodes) in 2023.
+Each episode title is a literary reference, and each episode ends with a still image drawn by one of manga artists associated with Kōji Kumeta.